congardiner/Tech-Deal-Forge/README.md

 MIT License - See LICENSE file for details

 ## 👨‍💻 Author
-Created as a Senior Project by [Your Name]
+Created as a Senior Project by Conner Gardiner